jagrutivichare/Traffic-routing-Network-operator-s-vs.-user-s-perspective-CS542/ReadMe.txt

-Steps to run the code using TurboC++ software :
+Steps to run the code using TurboC++ software:

 1.Install TurboC++
 2.Go to Projects folder inside TURBOC3 folder where it is installed(Default path : C:\TURBOC3\Projects)